TheMaara/Surgery-Assistant-Robot/README.md

  The object detection AI was made using Jupyter notebooks written by Nicholas Renotte.
  The notebooks are a detailed walkthrough on how to create an object detection system that can detect virtually anything.
  Github link to Renotte's Repository: https://github.com/nicknochnack/TFODCourse.
+It uses the SSD Mobilenet V2 FPNLite 320 by 320 pretrained model from the tensorflow model zoo because it is fast and not very resource heavy and so will be perfect for being deployed on a raspberry pi.
  A video demonstration of the functioning of the object detection algorithm is as shown below:

  [![oj](https://user-images.githubusercontent.com/68475422/150492996-be428e83-0fa1-42cd-a365-0c4db705bfd8.png)](https://youtu.be/K-EPAwUYiv4)